zioncma/church-eduction-website/README.md

 ## Update the content

-- In order to achieve seperation of duties, the content data is migarated to [npoint.io](https://www.npoint.io/), a lightweight JSON storage service.
+- In order to achieve separation of duties, the content data is migrated to [npoint.io](https://www.npoint.io/), a lightweight JSON storage service.
 Content updater must login at npoint and edit.
 The front end will request data from its REST API in an AJAX way.

 ## Data